-Feeling like he’s double crossed his brother by stealing his girl, and feeling even more terrible for manipulating Sabrina, Linus buys not one, but two tickets to Paris, intending for Sabrina and David to sail off to France together.
-Linus decides they deserve to be happy, and he will stay behind and clean up the merger mess that will undoubtedly result from David jilting Elizabeth.
+Feeling terrible for manipulating Sabrina, and for double crossing his brother by stealing his girl, Linus ultimately buys not one, but two tickets to Paris, intending for Sabrina and David to sail off to France together.
+Linus decides they deserve to be happy.
+He’ll stay behind and clean up the merger mess that will undoubtedly result from David jilting Elizabeth.

 Who Will Sabrina Choose?

 Does Sabrina sail to Paris?
-Which brother does she end up with in the end?
-Watch Sabrina to find out!
+And which brother does she choose in the end?
+Watch Sabrina to find out.

-Director Billy Wilder really had Cary Grant in mind for the role of Linus Larrabee, but Grant turned it down.
-When you watch Sabrina with this knowledge, you can see how the role of Linus has “Cary Grant” written all over it, even after all the script revisions to tone down the Grant-ness of all Linus’ dialogue.
+Director Billy Wilder had Cary Grant in mind for the role of Linus Larrabee, but Grant turned it down.
+Watching Sabrina with this knowledge, it’s easy to see how the role of Linus has “Cary Grant” written all over it, even after all the script revisions to tone down the Grant-ness of all Linus’ dialogue.

 Humphrey Bogart was definitely not Wilder’s first choice for the part, and Bogart felt this acutely on set.
 As such, he had a bit of a chip on his shoulder throughout filming.
-Bogie’s self-consciousness at being second choice was further amplified because William Holden and Audrey were first choices for their respective roles.
+Bogie’s self-consciousness at being second choice was amplified by the fact that William Holden and Audrey were first choices for their respective roles.
 Furthermore, Bogie, usually the star of film noirs and dramas, felt like a fish out of water in a romantic comedy like Sabrina.

 Director Billy Wilder wanted Audrey Hepburn for the role of Sabrina from the get go.
-In fact, some sources say Wilder is the one who encouraged Paramount to buy the screenplay for Sabrina, specifically as a vehicle for Audrey.
-Pretty cool, especially since Audrey’s only other Hollywood film at this point in her career was Roman Holiday (1953), and Wilder was already a legendary director.
-He famously said of Audrey around the time of Sabrina‘s release that
+Indeed, some sources say it was Wilder who encouraged Paramount to buy the Sabrina screenplay specifically as a vehicle for Audrey.
+This was a huge compliment to Audrey, as Wilder was one of the industry’s most respected directors, and Audrey’s only other Hollywood film at this point in her career was Roman Holiday (1953).

 “This girl, single-handed, may make bosoms a thing of the past.”

 Edith Head was one of the top costume designers in the business.
-Among Head’s extensive portfolio, she was the genius behind Grace Kelly’s gorgeous wardrobe in To Catch a Thief (1955) and Rear Window (1954), as well as Audrey’s trend-setting attire in Roman Holiday (1953).
-It was a no brainer that Head would design Audrey’s costumes for Sabrina.
+As the genius behind Grace Kelly’s gorgeous wardrobe in To Catch a Thief (1955) and Rear Window (1954), as well as Audrey’s trend-setting attire in Roman Holiday (1953), Head’s portfolio was impressive.
+It was a no-brainer that Edith would design Audrey’s costumes for Sabrina.

 Audrey’s first choice was Balenciaga, but the fashion house would not meet with her: Audrey was still a newbie, not yet really a name to be reckoned with in Hollywood or the fashion world.
-What an opportunity Balenciaga missed out on, right?!!!!
-Hindsight is 20-20.
+What an opportunity Balenciaga missed out on.